 Directing process is a critical function of management.
 These are certain principles that help in the directing process:

-1. As per the principle of maximum individual contribution, the managers should use techniques of directing in such a way that makes the worker to perform their best.
-These techniques should motivate an employee to work for achieving the goals of the organisation.
-It can be in form of incentives or motivational sessions that help employee in contributing more for the organisation.
+1. As per the principle of maximum individual contribution, the managers should use techniques of directing in such a way that makes the worker perform their best.
+These techniques should motivate an employee to work to achieve the goals of the organisation.
+It can be in the form of incentives or motivational sessions that help employees in contributing more to the organisation.

-2. As per the principle of unity of command, the employees should be receiving instructions from only one superior.
-If multiple superiors are directing the worker, it creates confusion and causes delay in the work.
+2. As per the principle of unity of command, the employees should receive instructions from only one superior.
+If multiple superiors are directing the worker, it creates confusion and causes delays in the work.

-3. The principle of managerial communication states that managers should communicate clearly and, in a way, that workers can understand and in a similar way, workers should also be communicating with superiors without any hesitation.
-A two-way communication must take place between the managers and workers.
+3. The principle of managerial communication states that managers should communicate clearly and in a way that workers can understand, and in a similar way, workers should also communicate with superiors without any hesitation.
+Two-way communication must take place between the managers and workers.

-5. In an organisation, one of the departmental managers is inflexible and once he takes a decision, he does not like to be contradicted.
-As a result, employees always feel they are under stress and they take least initiative and fear to express their opinions and problems before the manager.
-What is the problem in the way authority is being used by the manager?
+5. In an organisation, one of the departmental managers is inflexible, and once he takes a decision, he does not like to be contradicted.
+As a result, employees always feel they are under stress, and they take the least initiative and fear to express their opinions and problems before the manager.
+What is the problem with the way authority is being used by the manager?

-In this situation it can be seen that there is obstruction in the free flow of communication.
-In an ideal situation the manager should involve his subordinates in the decision-making process and also encourage the workers to provide suggestion and feedback.
+In this situation, it can be seen that there is an obstruction in the free flow of communication.
+In an ideal situation, the manager should involve his subordinates in the decision-making process and also encourage the workers to provide suggestions and feedback.
 This will be beneficial for the organisation.

-6. A reputed hostel, GyanPradan provides medical aid and free education to children of its employees.
+6. A reputed hostel, GyanPradan, provides medical aid and free education to the children of its employees.
 Which incentive is being highlighted here?
 State its category and name any two more incentives of the same category.

-The incentive that GyanPradan is providing its employees in the form of medical aid and free education to children is called as Financial Incentive.
+The incentive that GyanPradan provides its employees in the form of medical aid and free education to children is called a Financial Incentive.
 Two other types of financial incentives are:

-1. Bonus: This could be in the form of benefits that are apart from salary and it can be provided in the form of festival bonus or yearly bonus.
+1. Bonus: This could be in the form of benefits that are apart from salary, and it can be provided in the form of a festival bonus or yearly bonus.

-2. Retirement benefits: Employee benefits in the form of pensions, provident funds and gratuity etc can be offered to employees.
+2. Retirement benefits: Employee benefits in the form of pensions, provident funds, gratuity, etc., can be offered to employees.